sourcegraph/handbook/content/engineering/code-intelligence/index.md

 Here are some key ways to contact us:

 - On GitHub, mention or assign issues to the [@sourcegraph/code-intel](https://github.com/orgs/sourcegraph/teams/code-intel) team.
+- On GitHub, view our [backlog](https://github.com/orgs/sourcegraph/projects/100) of work.
+- On GitHub, view our [current iteration](https://github.com/orgs/sourcegraph/projects/101).
 - On Slack, use the [#code-intel](https://app.slack.com/client/T02FSM7DL/CHXHX7XAS) channel.
 - On Google Drive, we use the [Code Intel](https://drive.google.com/drive/folders/1YF237FV_4fAeIS4D5aH9bxexft_bh16r) directory.